Introduction

 : a module with various testing helpers such ascatch

-and additonal asserts.
+and additional asserts.

 assert-panic